How Many Roads Must a Man Walk Down?

 Between a Payroll cock-up and me having no clue whatsoever about tax codes, I was paying about three times as much tax as I should have been, on an already low salary.

-After rent, food, utilities, and getting my only suit dry-cleaned, I had just about enough money left at the end of the month to buy a book (usually a fantasy doorstop from Steven Erikson, Robin Hobb, or the collected works of one of the old greats like Vance or Zelazny) or a blister of miniatures from the local Games Workshop (Iyanden Ghost Warriors for 3rd edition Warhammer 40,000 that year: the time and effort required to paint a 40 point, metal Eldar Wraithguard bright yellow offering surprisingly good bang for buck).
-I also worked my way through every Calvin and Hobbes collection.
+After rent, food, utilities, and getting my only suit dry-cleaned, I’d have maybe £10-20 left at the end of the month.
+Usually enough to buy a novel, typically a fantasy doorstop from Steven Erikson, Robin Hobb, or the collected works of one of the old greats like Vance or Zelazny.
+Or a blister of miniatures from the local Games Workshop – Iyanden Ghost Warriors for 3rd edition Warhammer 40,000 that year: the time and effort required to paint a 40 point, metal Eldar Wraithguard bright yellow offering surprisingly good bang for buck.
+I also worked my way through all 11 Calvin and Hobbes collections.

 So my first year away from home, I was poor as a church mouse, rarely socialised, and spent most evenings and weekends reading, painting, and programming alone in my absurd flat.